Basic Class Info

 How do I pay the class participation fee?

-There are two options to pay the class participation fee:
+There are three options to pay the class participation fee:

 Can I send a check directly to YLC for the class participation fee?